Daniel-Mietchen/2016-aesir/primary.rst

 Annotation as a service: helping build a global knowledge layer with annotation of the dark literature.
 =======================================================================================================

-US Team Lead: C. Titus Brown
+US Team Lead: C. Titus Brown, UC Davis.

-non-US Team Lead: Hypothes.is, Inc.
+non-US Team Lead: Christof Dorner, Hypothes.is.

 Introduction:
 -------------